Become an Investor

 Under regulations issued by the SEC, we are required to:

-- Have a “reasonable basis” for believing that every Issuer on our Platform is eligible to offer its Securities on our Platform and is complying with Title III.
-We might perform our own due diligence, but we are generally allowed to rely on the representations of the Issuer.
+- Have a “reasonable basis” for believing that every issuer is eligible to offer its securities on our platform, and is complying with Title III.
+We might perform our own due diligence, but we are generally allowed to rely on the representations of the issuer.

 After completing our due diligence, we will decide whether to offer the company the opportunity to conduct an offering on EquityVest.

 Once the proper documentation is prepared, the offering will go live on EquityVest, where we will continue to monitor the campaign and help educate and inform investors.